dannythorne/FromHereToCareer/README.md

 ### College

-Best prep for pusuing a computer science degree in college: take as much mathematics as possible -- and love it!
+Best prep for pursuing a computer science degree in college: take as much mathematics as possible -- and love it!

 If computer science is not your primary interest, at least